corticalstack/corticalstack.github.io/ann.md

 and good for normal connections.
 A dataset originally prepared by MIT Lincoln labs for the 1998 Defence Advanced Research Projects Agency (DARPA) Intrusion Detection Evaluation Program, simulating air force base LAN activity, is used.

-Data discovery first looks to understand the nature of the dataset and prepare it for optimal supervised machine learning.
-Single Layer Perceptron (SLP) and Multi-Layer Perceptron (MLP) neural network (NN) architectures are modelled to make binary (good, bad) and multiclass (specific attack category) predictions.

-Each proposed model is hyperparameter tuned to extract maximum performance, then evaluated with criteria including detection rate, false alarm rate, accuracy, complexity of topology and training runtime cost.

 [MSc paper](https://docs.google.com/viewer?url=https://github.com/corticalstack/corticalstack.github.io/raw/master/docs/ann/Neural network model detecting intrusions or attacks on a computer network.pdf) graded 80%
  | [Source code](https://github.com/corticalstack/KDDCup1999)